The 1-10% Club is for member organizations that want to help finance our maturation into common good capitalism.

 The 1-10% Club is the main way companies can participate in funding the growth of the common good capitalism movement while receiving a market rate return on their investments.
 The Common Good investment-banking firms will attempt to provide this return and it can also serve as a way to diversify the investments of the company or non-profit in a way that supports the Common Good Capitalism Movement.

 At the current time we do not have common good investment banking firms registered with us in whom you can invest.
 We are working to have some come into existence.
-In the meantime, if you wanted to join 1-10% Club you could invest the capital in publicly offered high positive social impact securities such as the Calvert Foundation Community Investment Notes: www.vested.org.
+In the meantime, if you wanted to join the 1-10% Club you could invest the capital in publicly offered high positive social impact securities such as the Calvert Impact Capital Community Investment Notes: invest.calvertimpactcapital.org (beginning investment $20).
 This capital is invested in cooperatives, low-income housing projects, social enterprises, impact investments, and microloan programs around the world.
 It is also possible to target your investment to some American cities.
-Based on the length of commitment the fixed interest rate return is from .5-3%.
+Based on the length of commitment the fixed interest rate return is from .50-3.50%.